SVG to ICNS

-Convert SVG vector graphics into professional macOS ICNS icon files.
+Convert SVG vector graphics into professional macOS ICNS icon files - up to 20 SVGs at once.
 Because SVG is a vector format, your icons will be perfectly crisp at every size - from 16x16 to 1024x1024.
-Ideal for app icons, Finder icons, and custom folder icons on Mac.
+You can also generate a Windows ICO and a PNG icon set in the same run, delivered together in a ZIP.
 Have a PNG instead?
 Try our PNG to ICNS converter.
-Need Windows icons?
+Need Windows icons only?
 Use our SVG to ICO converter or explore the ICNS Viewer.

 SVG is a vector format that scales to any size without quality loss.
 Your 16x16 and 1024x1024 icons will both be perfectly crisp.